 Since 1996, DRUID has become one of the world's premier academic conferences on innovation and the dynamics of structural, institutional and geographic change.
 DRUID and NYC Stern are proud to invite senior and junior scholars to participate and contribute with a paper to DRUID17, hosted by NYC Stern in New York.
 Presenting distinguished plenary speakers, a range of parallel paper sessions, and a highly attractive social program, the conference aims at mapping theoretical, empirical and methodological advances, contributing novel insights, and help identifying scholarly positions, divisions, and common grounds in current scientific controversies within the field.

-DRUID Debates with outstanding scholars exchanging opinions in a heated and entertaining setting, and the conference audience opposing or supporting their standpoints.
-DRUID17 debates challenge practitioner-targeted research and journals’ requirement of theoretical-cum-empirical contributions.
+DRUID DEBATES present outstanding scholars exchanging opinions in a heated and entertaining setting, and the conference audience opposing or supporting their standpoints.
+DRUID17 Debates encompass:

-A special DRUID Topical Plenary on deglobalisation and innovation, with prominent scholars discussing with the audience how current policy trends towards protectionism may impact innovation, entrepreneurship and industrial dynamics.
+DRUID17 Topical Plenary on DEGLOBALIZATION AND INNOVATION, with prominent scholars discussing with the audience how current policy trends towards protectionism may impact innovation, entrepreneurship and industrial dynamics.

 Paper sessions presenting 200 peer reviewed papers with previously unpublished research, all with engaged session chairs and carefully appointed discussants.
-DRUID17 invites paper submissions on innovation, entrepreneurship and other aspects of structural, institutional and geographic change, such as
+DRUID17 presents papers on innovation, entrepreneurship and other aspects of structural, institutional and geographic change, such as

 • Open innovation, search strategies and knowledge sourcing